fbpx

 Russian Icon - Christ Pantocrator in brass revetment cover

-• Materials egg tempera on gessoed wood in silvered brass revetment cover
+• Materials Egg tempera on gessoed board in silver revetment cover

 • Orthodox Cross